-What made you decide to pick being an Uber driver over other side hustles?
+What made you decide to pick being an Uber driver-partner over other side hustles?

 I liked the flexibility Uber offered.
-Because I could pick my own hours, I could work Uber around my full-time job.
+Because I could pick my own hours, I could drive with Uber around my full-time job.
 Also, since I’m a people person I thought it would be fun.

-What tips do you have for people considering working as an Uber driver?
+What tips do you have for people considering becoming an Uber driver-partner?

-If you want to be a successful Uber driver, you need two things to make it happen.
+If you want to be a successful Uber driver partner, here are two things that in my opinion can help make it happen.
 First, you need a vehicle that gets good gas mileage.
-This will maximize your income.
+This can help reduce your expenses.

 Second, you need to be a people person.
-It’s important for Uber drivers to be able to make customers comfortable as you take them to their destination.
-Plus, the more social you are the better chance of earning tips from customers that feel you took good care of them.
+It’s important for Uber driver partners to be able to make customers comfortable as you take them to their destination.
+This could help you have a better chance of earning tips from customers that feel you took good care of them.
 Also, Uber customers rate their trips on the app and you want to make sure you have good ratings.

-Do you have a favorite story from your Uber career?
+Do you have a favorite story from your experiences with Uber?